BalestraPatrick/HapticButton/README.md

 ```

 ## 🎨 Customizations
-These are the public properties that allows you to customize the control.
+These are the public properties that allow you to customize the control.
 In case you are thinking to modify `HapticButton` even further, consider creating a [Pull Request](https://github.com/BalestraPatrick/HapticButton/compare)! 👏🏻

 ```swift
 public weak var delegate: HapticButtonDelegate?